-

 In what instances can third parties or non-signatories be bound by an arbitration agreement?
 Are there any recent court decisions on these issues?

 By virtue of the principle informed by the consent maxim, only signatories are bound by the arbitration agreement.
 However, an arbitration agreement is binding upon third parties in cases of assignment, assumption of debt, succession, merger or other types of corporate transformations, and subrogated claims.
-Also in rare cases in which the piercing of the corporate vail is found to be justified a shareholder may be bound by the arbitration agreement concluded by the legal entity.
-Under similar substantive law grounds, the arbitration agreement may be deemed binding upon non-signatory companies of the same group.
-These however are to be understood as exceptional cases.
-Greek case law confirms this assessment.
+Also, in exceptional cases, the arbitration agreement may be deemed binding upon non-signatories under piercing of the corporate veil or the group of companies’ doctrine.

 -